*Deadline extended! Apply now by:

 - Advocate for more permanent policy changes to sustain virtual care into the future, thereby enhancing the health care safety net’s financial viability through continued reimbursement for virtual care.

-The Virtual Care Innovation Network program is 15 months in duration and will run from January 2021 to March 2022.
+The Virtual Care Innovation Network is 15 months in duration and will run from March 2021 to May 31, 2022.

 0:00 | Welcome (Sofi Bergkvist, President, Center for Care Innovations (CCI))